vrnetlab/vrnetlab/README.md

 port 10001 maps to the first NIC of the virtual router, which in the case of an XR router is GigabitEthernet 0/0/0/0.
-By simply connecting two of these TCP sockets together we can bridge the traffic between those two NICs and this is exactly what tcpbridge is for.
+By simply connecting two of these TCP sockets together we can bridge the traffic between those two NICs and this is exactly what vr-xcon is for.
 Use the `--p2p` argument to specify the links.
 The format is X/Y--Z/N where X is the name of the first router and Y is the port on that router.
 Z is the second router and N is the port on the second router.